Are unorganized processes haunting your team’s productivity?

 Let’s go back to the basics so you can understand what processes are, identify the ones you’re currently running and diagnose whether unorganized processes haunt your productivity.

 This is such an important topic we’ve written an entire article explaining what a process is.
 To sum things up, according to the Merriam Webster dictionary, a process is:

 “A series of actions that produce something or that lead to a particular result; A series of changes that happen naturally.“

 Isn’t this definition explanatory enough for you?
 Ok, let’s give it another try.
 According to the Business Dictionary, processes are a:

-Processes are everywhere (really, they’re literally everywhere) on your everyday life.
-From the way your favorite pizza place takes orders and produces pizzas to the steps you go through when creating an expense report for a trip.
+Processes are everywhere (really, they’re literally everywhere) in your everyday life.
+From the way, your favorite pizza place takes orders and produces pizzas to the steps you go through when creating an expense report for a trip.

-Just stop for a minute and think about those cyclic tasks you do on your work routine.
-See what I meant about you running processes without even realizing?
+Just stop for a minute and think about those cyclic tasks you do in your work routine.
+See what I meant about you running processes without even realizing it?

 Ok, next step, let’s delve into how you can map those processes to analyze whether they’re improving your productivity or jeopardizing everything you’re working so hard for.

 That’s yet another very important topic we’ve dedicated an exclusive article to.
 We really recommend you take a few minutes to read it.
 It can be a lot more helpful than you think.